you are being redirected

 czech republic

-Limited liability company (společnost s ručením omezeným; “LLC“).
+The limited liability company (společnost s ručením omezeným; "LLC").
 Among the advantages of the LLC is a very low minimum share capital contribution requirement of CZK 1 (approx. EUR 0.04), with 30 % to be paid-up at establishment.
 Therefore, the minimum share capital of a one-member LLC can be CZK 1.
 A higher contribution may be determined and recorded in the foundation deed (in the case of a one-member company) or articles of association (in the case of a company with multiple shareholders).
-It is also recommended to have share capital of at least CZK 100,000 (approx. EUR 3,900), which is standard in the Czech market and makes the company appear more credible.
+It is also recommended to have share capital of at least CZK 50,000 (approx. EUR 1,950), which makes the company appear more credible.

 poland